 Loyola's Evening Program is among the most highly ranked part-time programs in the United States.
 The part-time program is geared toward working professionals or for students who find part-time classes more conducive to their schedules.
 The traditional part-time program can be completed in four years, including at least one summer session.
 Evening students have on-campus class commitment of just three nights a week (instead of four) for the entire 1L academic year.
-In addition, we are now accepting the Graduate Record Examination (GRE) in addition to the LSAT!
+We will accept a GRE score in lieu of the LSAT.

 Breadth and Depth